Last Updated on

 - The form you will be using it in that is whether as a whole spice, ground or roasted form and;

-- How it’s going to be processed further while cooking i.e. tempered, sautéed, simmered.
+- How it’s going to be processed further during the cooking methods applied i.e. tempered, sautéed, simmered.

 Planning the type and form of spice and anticipating the change in taste will have a direct effect on the dish’s palatableness.